 Selecta Biosciences is actively seeking collaborations including in-licensing and out-licensing opportunities that would be consistent with its product and business strategy.
 Out-licensing and research collaboration opportunities exist for Selecta Biosciences' Synthetic Vaccine Particle (SVP) programs.
 Areas of interest include autoimmune diseases, allergies and marketed biologics.
 Selecta Biosciences is also looking for in-licensing opportunities to maintain, advance and fortify its proprietary position in its SVP-based immunotherapy program and product candidates.

 Sanofi and Selecta Biosciences are collaborating to research novel SVP products for the treatment of a life-threatening food allergy, celiac disease and type 1 diabetes.

 Click here to learn more about the 2012 license for severe food allergies

 Together with Sanofi, Selecta Biosciences and The Juvenile Diabetes Research Foundation (JDRF) are collaborating to research SVP formulations for the treatment of type 1 diabetes, an autoimmune disorder.
 In September 2014 JDRF and Sanofi awarded a grant to Selecta Biosciences in furtherance of this program.

-Click here to learn more about this collaboration.
+Click here to learn more about the 2011 collaboration

 For further information about Selecta and the company's partnering and collaboration opportunities, please contact email@example.com.